 I am pleased to welcome you to the College of Nursing at the University of Saskatchewan.
-The year 2020, has been designated as the International Year of the Nurse and Midwife, by the World Health Organization, in honor of Florence Nightingale's 200th anniversary of her birth.
 The College of Nursing has a long and proud history, one that welcomed its first class of nursing students in 1938!
 You have chosen an exciting, albeit challenging time to embark on your nursing education.
-The COVID-19 pandemic has transformed our world, and heightened the tremendous importance of the nursing profession.
-I have been a registered nurse for 39 years, never in my lifetime has the role of the nurse been more widely celebrated.
+The World Health Organization has designated the year 2021 as the International Year of Health and Care Workers "in appreciation and gratitude for their unwavering dedication in the fight against the COVID-19 pandemic."
+The COVID-19 pandemic has forever transformed our world and heightened the tremendous importance of the nursing profession.
+I have been a registered nurse for 40 years, never in my lifetime has the role of the nurse been more widely celebrated.

 At this point in history, as a College we are positioned as leaders in nursing education and research -- locally, provincially, nationally, and globally.
 The College's Learn Where You Live educational model provides accessible quality programming to prepare nursing students for the evolving needs and changes of our health care system at our six locations throughout the province.
 Our commitment to rural and remote community engagement and our strong relationships with Indigenous communities impact our approaches to nursing education curriculum and student experiences.
-We are proud to have the largest number of declared Indigenous nursing students in any nursing program in the country.
+We are proud to have the largest number of self-declared Indigenous nursing students in any nursing program in the country.